edw9998/goblin/README.md

 https://www.akana.com/blog/what-is-jwt

 ## Better things that could be done:
+- I've recently seen more and more projects use the `fastapi` library as a flask alternative in python.
+From what i've seen it's newer and more performant.
+Maybe it's better?
 - Don't use mysql-connector.
 Use Flask-MySQL.
 This will provide a better output for SQL queries instead or array in arrays.
 - While you're at it, you can study how does flask templates work.
 It allows you